Discernment of spirits: Cases of right and wrong discernment

 When something demonic is accepted as Divine, i.e. when there is an error in discernment of spirits, this may result in spiritual delusion because the latter by the definition of Ignatius (Brianchaninov) is "man’s assimilation of falsehood which he accepts as truth".
 The degree of delusion is the degree of such assimilation.
 There are many stories in the lives of the saints when people were deceived by false visions of the demons in the form of Lord Jesus and Angels (2 Cor 11:14).
 For example, Nicetas of Novgorod.
 In the early life, he was deluded by an "angel" as if being sent to help him after he recklessly attempted the feat of seclusion.
 Due to lack of humility and discernment, Nicetas took this appearance for a true Angel and obeyed him.
 The "angel" started to pray instead of Nicetas and told him only to read books and give advice to people visiting him and not to pray.
 He started to prophesy for the visitors and became a known seer.
 Instead, the elders of the monastery had enough discernment and noticed that in conversations, the recluse cited only the Old Testament and never the New Testament.
 So they understand that Nicetas was in delusion.
 They cast the "angel" away and gradually Nicetas got healed, gained humility and later was made a bishop.

 Symeon the Stylite was deluded by demons who showed him a chariot wanting to take him to Heaven as it was with Prophet Elias.
 Due to lack of discernment, Symeon decided to enter the chariot.
 But before, he made the sign of the Cross and the chariot disappeared.

 When Pachomius the Great was living in solitude, the Devil appeared in front of him as "Christ" and said: "Greetings, Pachomius, I am Christ paying you a visit, my faithful friend."
 But Pachomius was in turmoil and had confusing thoughts.
 Using discernment, he understood the delusion and rejected the vision: "Devil, depart from me, cursed are you and your visions and your insidious arts.
 You have no place among the servants of God."

-More cases are described in the article about Prelest.